-The "intermediate number" category is a new one only recently introduced introduced by the FCC in its NRO Order.
+The "intermediate number" category was only recently introduced by the FCC in its first NRO Order.
 This category tracks numbers that companies make available for use by another telecommunications carrier or non-carrier entity.
-Companies reported a total of approximately 374,000 intermediate numbers in the 510 area code.
-Wireline carriers hold about 279,000 of those numbers and wireless carriers hold somewhat less than 95,000.
-The quantity of intermediate numbers varied significantly among rate centers in the 510 area code.43 Since the intermediate number category is new, the quantity of numbers reported by companies may increase over time as more companies become familiar with this category.
+Companies reported a total of approximately 228,000 intermediate numbers in the 619 area code.
+Wireline carriers hold about 135,000 of those numbers and wireless carriers hold somewhat less than 93,000.
+The quantity of intermediate number varied significantly among rate centers in the 619 area code.40 Since the intermediate number category is new, the quantity of numbers reported by companies may increase over time as more companies become familiar with this category.
 TD notes that this number use category has the potential for abuse by companies if they use significant quantities of number resources for intermediate purposes.
 Therefore, TD recommends the CPUC continue to monitor intermediate number use.

-Recommendations for Intermediate Numbers
+Recommendation for Intermediate Numbers

-• The CPUC should monitor intermediate number use for all companies by interviewing future utilization filings to test whether potential abuses in this reporting category occur.
+• The CPUC should monitor intermediate number use for all companies by reviewing future utilization filings to test whether potential abuses in this reporting category occur.